jbreeden/mruby-glib/README.md

 *+1 Glib*

-In general `mruby-glib` has a fuller API than `mruby-apr`.
+GLib maps more directly to the Ruby API's than Apache's APR, thanks mainly to a fuller API and a similar IO abstraction via `GIOStream`s.
+Along with the absence of awkward memory pool management, this makes dealing with the code much easier.

+While both projects were initially generated with [mruby-bindings](https://github.com/jbreeden/mruby-bindings), the version used for `mruby-glib` was more mature, generating more idiomatic binding code.

 *+1 APR*

-`mruby-apr` does not require linking to LGPL code, and is easy to statically link into a single executable.
+`mruby-apr` does not require linking to LGPL code, and it easier to distribute as a single executable.

 *+1 for both*

 Both libraries will give you familiar file, directory, and environment access methods.
 Both can spawn processes.
 Both are cross platform.
-Both have a quick CRuby compatible `Dir.glob` implementations.
+Both have a CRuby compatible `Dir.glob` implementation.
 Both are free :)

 MRuby-GLib API
 ==============